How to Dissolve a District of Columbia Corporation

 How long before someone can take your business name?

-There is no name protection if you voluntarily dissolve your Washington DC corporation.
+There is no name protection if you voluntarily dissolve a corporation or LLC in Washington DC.
 Another business entity could use the name as the corporation is dissolved.

 When a Washington DC corporation is revoked by the DCRA, its name is reserved and protected until December 31st of the year the corporation is revoked.
 After December 31st, other business entities may use the corporations name.